HPV and cancer

 Women who have been vaccinated will still need to attend their routine cervical smear tests.
 This is because there are other types of HPV linked with cervical cancer, which the vaccines are not active against.
 The vaccines are not a substitute for cervical screening.

 Although it's known that the vaccines help prevent HPV types 16 and 18, it is not known what the best age is for girls to be given the vaccines, or whether women will need a booster to keep them immune.
-As HPV is mainly spread by sexual contact, it isn't known whether boys should also be vaccinated.
+At moment the HPV vaccine is only offered to girls.
+But there is some research to suggest boys and men may also benefit from the vaccine.
+A decision on whether to include boys in the vaccination programme will be made this year when more research has been completed.

 Treatment for VIN will depend on how severe the cell changes are.
 Mild changes (VIN 1) will usually only need to be closely monitored with regular outpatient appointments.
 Treatment may be needed if the cell changes are more abnormal (VIN 2 or 3).
 This usually involves removing the abnormal area using surgery, laser therapy or diathermy (which uses an electrical current to cut away the affected area).